 The Governance and Corporate Responsibility Committee reviews progress against sustainability goals.
 Our law department reviews and approves the annual update to our sustainability report.

-Total environmental data values no longer include WRECO (sold in 2014), Cellulose Fibers (sold in 2016), Uruguay timberlands and manufacturing (sold in 2017), a veneer plant in Sweet Home, OR (sold in 2017), and Michigan timberlands (sold in 2019).
-We also do not include our Distribution Centers in our environmental data, given the minimal (less than 2%) contribution of these facilities compared to our manufacturing facilities.
+Total environmental data values no longer include WRECO (sold in 2014), Cellulose Fibers (sold in 2016), Uruguay timberlands and manufacturing (sold in 2017), a veneer plant in Sweet Home, OR (sold in 2017), Michigan timberlands (sold in 2019), Montana timberlands and 149,000 acres of Oregon timberlands (sold in 2020).
+We also do not include our Distribution Centers in our environmental data, given the minimal (less than 2 percent) contribution of these facilities compared to our manufacturing facilities.